Fraunhofer-AISEC/cmc/doc/Architecture.md

 __attestedtls:__
 The *attestedtls* package provides an exemplary protocol which shows how a connection between two parties can be performed using remote attestation.
 After a tls connection is established, additional steps are performed to obtain and verify the attestation reports from the respective communication partner.
 Only then is the connection provided to the server / client.

-__testconnector / testclient:__
+__testserver / testclient:__
-The *testconnector* and *testclient* make use of the attested TLS package and thus services provided by the cmcd to create an attested TLS connection.
+The *testserver* and *testclient* make use of the attested TLS package and thus services provided by the cmcd to create an attested TLS connection.
 The client can be configured to use one-sided or mutual attestation

 ### Interfaces
 - __CMC Interface:__ A gRPC interface defining services for signing, measuring and verification operations (TLSSign(), TLSCert(), Attest(), Verify())